The Guardian: Joseph Mayton

 In 2016 The Guardian took down from its website 13 articles written by freelance journalist Joseph Mayton that it believed to include fabricated information, and apologised to its readers and to those people "whose words were misrepresented or falsified".

-Priti Patel cartoon

-In 2020 The Guardian was accused of being "racist and misogynistic" after it published a cartoon depicting Home Secretary, Priti Patel as a cow with a ring in its nose in an alleged reference to her Hindu faith, since cows are considered sacred in Hinduism.

 Alleged WhatsApp backdoor

 After publishing a story on 13 January 2017 claiming that WhatsApp had a "backdoor [that] allows snooping on messages", more than 70 professional cryptographers signed on to an open letter calling for The Guardian to retract the article.
 On 13 June 2017, readers' editor Paul Chadwick released an article detailing the flawed reporting in the original January article, which was amended to remove references to a backdoor.

 Spanish-language edition

 In January 2021 the Mexican La Lista Web portal started publishing content from The Guardian, translated into Spanish, on a three-year licence.
 The press release announcing this pointed out that The Guardian often criticised Mexican president Andrés Manuel López Obrador.